 What if something goes wrong?

-Like we mentioned in our Ultra-Specific Guide to Destination Weddings, make sure you book through a travel consultant so you have someone on the ground back home in case of emergencies.
+Make sure you book through a travel consultant so you have someone on the ground back home in case of emergencies.
 This is the person you’re going to call if you miss your plane or find out there’s a hurricane on the way.

 Also, be sure to discuss travel insurance options.
 This will literally be one of the most important trips of your life - so after all your hard work and planning, this is the one place you want to make sure you’re not cutting corners.